Joint injections are injections of different medications used to temporarily treat joint pain.

 By injecting a local anesthetic and steroid into the injured joint, it can reduce joint pain and inflammation.

-Platelet-rich plasma injections: Platelet-rich-plasma injections, also called PRP injections, use the patient’s own blood to stimulate and encourage the body’s natural healing process of the cartilage and tissues within the joints.
+- Platelet-rich plasma injections: Platelet-rich-plasma injections, also called injections, use the patient’s own blood to stimulate and encourage the body’s natural healing process of the cartilage and tissues within the joints.

 Joint injections are used to treat pain in the hip, knee, and shoulder related to: